“As soon as your passions are turned into careers, you risk turning love into work”

 My brainchild was conceived back in early 2014 while I was working full-time as Managing Editor of a paper in Ocean City, NJ.
 At night, after I was done working, I would boot up my computer, spread out a bunch of documents, colors, fonts, photos, and old newspaper clippings and reveled in my passion project.
 I started plotting and planning, gearing up for a 2015 launch.
 Through trial and error, I learned what worked and what didn’t, figuring out the most efficient and cost-effective routes through hands on experience.
 In a sense, it was like the beginning of a whole new schooling in which life and business was my instructor.
 With the help, guidance and advice from mentors and colleagues, I spent everyday refining and honing my project.
 I discovered that the first daily newspaper in America was printed on Front and Market Streets in Philly and it was called ‘The Pennsylvania Evening Post.’
 It’s biggest scoop: The Declaration of Independence printed in its entirely on the front cover.
 Long since dead and gone, I decided that I would channel all of this passion, energy and excitement of a new publication into an old one, but give it a new name, ‘The Philadelphia Evening Post‘ and build the concept around the idea of a revival and rebirth.

-The stability of my job allowed me the time and energy to invest in the passion project, tweaking and readjusting and re-positioning it day in and day out for the very best quality and creativity I could muster.
+The stability of my job allowed me the time and energy to invest in the passion project, tweaking and readjusting and re-positioning it day in and day out for the very best quality and creativity I could muster and improving my work hiring people to help me and using a police check online to find out if my workers are reliable prospects.
 Things started falling into place.
 I found by far THE greatest graphic designer to ever breathe on the planet, and she was all in, no questions asked.
 Imagine my luck?
 As the months went by, the anticipation built, the work drums beat faster, and it was all culminating toward a tangible creation.
 The Philadelphia Inquirer wrote a story about it, we launched a Kickstarter to raise funds to print the first issue, made arrangements with future advertisers, created and grew the social media, built the website, brainstormed media kits, stationary, and mailings, shopped around and priced out bids from various printers until we got exactly what we wanted for the right price, all the while putting in our time at our day jobs which allowed us the support and finances to indulge our passion project.
 That was, until my job fell apart.

 Long, painful story short, I was set to inherit the paper in Ocean City and become owner of it.
 I envisioned my Philadelphia paper coming under the umbrella of my business.
 Just as the company was about to exchange hands, drama erupted, a co-worker stole, customers were lost, and the paper had to dissolve.
 I’ll never forget that moment, when it all came crashing down.
 I was sitting in my Ocean City apartment, my head in my hands, crying out of fear, anxiety, nervousness, and uncertainty.
 The week before I had finally started dating again after seven years of singleness, and this was how I had to start off my newfound relationship with a girl I truly loved.
 It was exhausting, humiliating, and draining.
 I gazed across the kitchen table at my laptop, newspaper clippings, books, business forms, and documents.
 There was my passion project, all set and ready to go, finally honed to the most perfect version of itself I would have time for.
 I took a deep breath and tried to relax.
 Then and there I mustered up all the courage I could gather and embraced the confidence I had in my passion project.
 It was ready for launch, and now it would be all I had.
 The stability, income, and support would all have to come from this.